-PRE-START UP CHECK LIST
+PRE-STARTUP CHECK LIST

-- 1. Check the alignment of the pipes to the pump.
+- Check the alignment of the pipes to the pump.
 Pipes should be supported so that they do not spring away or drop down when pump flanges or union joints are disconnected. - 2.
-Verify proper coupling alignment. - 3.
-Check the entire pumping system to verify that the proper inlet and discharge valves are fully open, and that the drain valves and other auxiliary valves are closed. - 4.
-Install suction and discharge pressure gauges on the pump in the threaded connections provided.
+Verify coupling alignment. - SLOWLY build pressure in the pump, then check the entire pumping system to verify that the proper inlet and discharge valves are fully open, and that the drain valves and other auxiliary valves are closed. - Install suction and discharge pressure gauges on the pump in the threaded connections provided.
 These can be used to check actual suction and discharge conditions after pump start-up. - 5.
 Check the wiring of the motor. - 6.
 Briefly start the pump to verify proper rotation direction.